 From readers actually.
 You know, those people who buy and read books, to the end.
 By the way, in my book, a sentence usually starts with a capital letter.

-Just have a laugh, or a quick little cry, and be thankful that someone went to the trouble of writing a review about your book.
+Just have a laugh or a quick little cry, and be thankful that someone went to the trouble of writing a review of your book.

 Without fail, they are almost always posted on ebooks that are perma-free or have been part of a free book giveaway, especially on Kindle.

-So if you would prefer to attract fewer bad reviews, perhaps avoid giving your books away for free too often.
+If you would prefer to attract fewer meaner book reviews, perhaps avoid giving your ebooks away for free too often.